Druhin13/insanedeals/README.md

 ## Business objectives :
 > “We bring the coolest bargains on the Internet to your mobile”.

-InsaneDeals wants to create an experience that users will love where they can find amazing deals and get customized deals at all major e-commerce stores.
-The main target market for them is 'price-obsessed' consumers who want great brands at insane prices, aged 16-30.
+InsaneDeals wants to create an experience that users will love where they can find amazing offers and get customized deals at all major e-commerce stores.
+The main target market for them is 'price-obsessed' consumers who want great brands at insane prices, aged around 18-30.

 <br>

 ## Methodology :

-Based on the goals and objectives, 'Personalization' will be the key to the design.
-And we may further categorize personalization as follows:
+Based on the goals and objectives, 'Personalization' will be the key for this design.
+<br>And we may further categorize personalization as:

 - *Persona* based Personalization
-- Personalization based on the *User Journey*
+- *User Journey* based Personalization
 - Individual-Specific Personalization or *Individualization*

 Now, we'll go through them one by one in the exploration phase.